Walking guides - see all our background pages

 Other stages on the Tour have their own attractions.
 For calming, pastoral beauty the relatively easy stage from La Fouly to Champex in the Swiss Val Ferret is hard to beat in all of the Swiss Valais region, not just along the Tour du Mont Blanc.

-The Italian stages have especially good views of the Mont Blanc range, and in clear weather the views from Col de la Seine, Tete de la Tronche and Grand Col Ferret are exceptional.
+The Italian stages have especially good views of the Mont Blanc range, and in clear weather the views from Col de la Seigne, Tete de la Tronche and Grand Col Ferret are exceptional.
 Jagged snow and rock peaks are ranged along the skyline here, their glaciers tumbling down to the valleys far below.

 Photos from trips: Tour du Mont Blanc